 “Nice little module business you got there, China.
 It sure would be a shame if something were to happen to it.”

-That would have been one way to extort money out of the Chinese module manufacturers to make Suniva’s trade complaint against them go away.
+That would have been one way to shake down the Chinese module manufacturers to make Suniva’s trade complaint against them go away.
 But it appears subtlety is not the strength of SQN Capital Management’s President Jeremiah Silkowski.

-Silkowski’s extortion letter to the Chinese Chamber of Commerce is breathtakingly brazen and beautifully blunt.
+Silkowski’s letter to the Chinese Chamber of Commerce is breathtakingly brazen and beautifully blunt.

 In a letter dated May 3 and addressed to “Members, Representatives, and Associates of CCCME [the acronym for the Chinese Chamber of Commerce],” Silkowski outlined a scheme under which the trade complaint would disappear like magic if a Chinese company would pony up $55 million to “buy” Suniva’s manufacturing equipment.

 The proceeds from the “sale” would be used to pay Suniva’s debt to SQN, which the management firm estimates is between $51 million and $52 million.

 In return for the money (which, it should be noted, would include an extra $3 million payment for legal fees), SQN would withdraw the financial support for Suniva, causing the company to cease its existence.